Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Sigmoid Scaling Laws for Post-training Performance Boundaries

 \subsection{Cross-temporal Scaling of Open-weight Models}

 In this subsection, we study open-weight models on the Open LLM Leaderboard.
-To stress-test temporal generalization, we partition all models into four chronological evaluation periods \(\mathcal{P}_1,\dots,\mathcal{P}_4\) (date ranges and counts in Appendix~\Cref{app:sec4-reading-guide}).
+To stress-test temporal generalization, we partition all models into four chronological evaluation periods: \(\mathcal{P}_1\) ($\le$2024-06), \(\mathcal{P}_2\) (2024-07 to 2024-09), \(\mathcal{P}_3\) (2024-10 to 2024-12), and \(\mathcal{P}_4\) (2025-01 to 2025-03); see \Cref{app:sec4-reading-guide} for per-period counts.
 We then evaluate three rolling train--test pairs \((\mathcal{P}_t,\mathcal{P}_{t+1})\) for \(t\in\{1,2,3\}\): for each \(t\), we fit the \(\tau\)-capability boundary on \(\mathcal{P}_t\) and evaluate out-of-distribution on \(\mathcal{P}_{t+1}\), restricting evaluation to the overlap of the train and OOD ranges in \(z\) to avoid extrapolation.

 We focus on two questions: which function class best captures the observed compute--performance boundary, and how the fitted boundaries drift over time.
 Prior work has explored alternative function classes primarily for pre-training scaling laws \citep{caballero2023broken,donoway2025quantifying}; here we evaluate these alternatives in the post-training regime.
 On the other hand, while temporal effects can inflate pretrained models' benchmark scores \citep{dominguez2024training}, a large-scale study that incorporates post-trained models is still lacking.